hectorhcuevas/hectorhcuevas.github.io/_posts/2017-7-08-Millenial-Fallacies.md

 ---
 layout: post
-title: Millenial Fallacies: Moral Confusions of Our Generation
+title: Millenial Fallacies and Moral Confusions of Our Generation
 ---

 ##Who are we?